Cnordbo/react-native-doc-viewer/README.md

-# Forked to fix build issues in original repository, not official version.
+# Forked to fix build issues in original package, as Original owner seems to have stopped maintaining it/not accepting PRs.
+This is not an official version, but you can fork it directly to overcome your issues.
+There isnt a whole lot done to it except to remove an import statement. (see commit log), and update the README.

 # react-native-doc-viewer [![npm version](https://img.shields.io/npm/v/react-native-doc-viewer.svg?style=flat)](https://www.npmjs.com/package/react-native-doc-viewer)![Platform](https://img.shields.io/badge/platform-react--native%20%5Bios%20%26%20android%5D-blue.svg)![License](https://img.shields.io/npm/l/express.svg)